 Making small lifestyle adjustments can have a big impact on mental health, especially when living with a chronic condition like psoriasis.
 These changes can help you feel more in control and improve your overall well-being.

-• Nutrition and Mental Health: What you eat can significantly impact your mood and energy levels.
-A balanced diet that includes anti-inflammatory foods, such as leafy greens, berries, and omega-3-rich fish, can help reduce overall inflammation and support mental health.
+- Nutrition and Mental Health: What you eat can significantly impact your mood and energy levels.
+A balanced diet that includes anti-inflammatory foods, such as leafy greens, berries, and omega-3-rich fish, may help reduce overall inflammation and support mental health.
 Small dietary changes can make a big difference in how you feel, both physically and emotionally.

 The Role of Communication in Coping with Psoriasis